 Types of accommodation

-The housing offered by KP will either be in a student residence, a room in a privately-owned apartment or a house through a private landlord.
-We are unable to accommodate any specific preferences.
+KP offers a wide range of different accommodation for students.
+This can either be in a student residence, a room in a privately-owned apartment or a house through a private landlord.
+Please note that we are unable to accommodate any specific preferences.